 - Mind your heating: Lowering your thermostat by even one degree can result in significant savings.

-- Get a smart meter: A smart meter helps you keep track of your usage in real-time, this makes it easier to see when your usuage is high so you can look at how to reduce it.
+- Get a smart meter: A smart meter helps you keep track of your usage in real-time.
+This makes it easier to see when your usage is high so you can reduce it.

 - Unplug your devices: Devices left on standby still consume power.
 Make it a habit to unplug when not in use.